We pull up the Stones’ driveway an hour later .

 “Stay with Tom,” I tell Vic.
 Then I grab Jimmy, “We gots to leave.
 Now!”

 In the confusion we make our getaway.
 I lead Jimmy to a seawall beside the Inland Waterway.
-We sit on the wall to catch our breath.
+We sit by the water to catch our breath.

 “I kept hearing you liked to fight, but that’s the first time I seen it.”